 The summary of the latest valid bundle which got validated.
 The summary of a bundle gets generated in the runtime and is used to access bundle data on-chain.

-Since the keys are of type string the storage pool internally keeps track by using indexes.
+Since the keys are of type string the data pool internally keeps track by using indexes.
 These indexes are just counters and in the case of blockchain the index corresponds to the number of blocks validated.

 A counter which keeps track of how many valid bundles the pool has produced.
 Used for metrics.